Jean Bodin: The Papacy

 Works of Bodin were soon placed on the Index Librorum Prohibitorum for various reasons, including discussion of Fortune (against free will), and reason of state.
 The Methodus went on the Index in 1590; Robert Bellarmine as censor found it of some merit in its learning, but the author to be a heretic or atheist, critical of the papacy and much too sympathetic to Charles Du Moulin in particular.
 Other works followed in 1593.
 All his work was placed on the Index in 1628; the prohibition on the Theatrum continued into the 20th century.
 Venetian theologians were described as followers of Machiavelli and Bodin by Giovanni Amato.

 Bellarmine's Tractatus de potestate summi pontificis in temporalibus reiterated, against Bodin's sovereignty theory, an indirect form of the traditional papal deposing power to release subjects from the duty of obedience to tyrants.
 Jakob Keller, in an apologetical work on behalf of limited justifications for tyrannicide, treated Bodin as a serious opponent on the argument that subjects can only resist a tyrant passively, with views on the Empire that were offensive.

 In Spain

 In 1583, Bodin was placed on the Quiroga Index.
 Against tyrannicide, Bodin's thought was out of step of conventional thinking in Spain at the time.
 It was recognized, in an unpublished dialogue imagined between Bodin and a jurist of Castile, that the government of Spain was harder than that of France, the other major European power, because of the more complex structure of the kingdom.

-Bodin's view of witchcraft was hardly known in Spain until the 18th century.
+Jean Bodin's view of witchcraft was hardly known in Spain until the 18th century.